aktin/cda-test-data-generator/README.md

 1. Sets environment variables based on input arguments.
-2. Parses command line arguments to get the number of rows.
+2. Reads the Excel file with the required variables.
 3. Generates a CSV file with the specified number of rows.
 4. Calculates dependencies and updates the CSV file.
 5. Transforms the CSV file to CDA format.
-6. Removes the generated CSV file.
+6. Saves the generated CDAs to the output directory.

 ## Example